How to Get Into Medical School: The Complete Guide (2025)

 - Use data to categorize your schools.
 A good medical school list includes a mix of reach (your stats are slightly below their median), target (your stats match their average), and safety (your stats are comfortably above average) schools.
 You should also factor in in-state vs. out-of-state acceptance rates (for public schools), average GPA/MCAT scores of admits, and overall selectivity.

 - Pay attention to geography and residency bias.
 Many public MD schools prioritize in-state applicants (sometimes >85% of the class).
-Unless you have strong ties to the region or they’re known to consider out-of-state medical students, your chances may be low.
+Unless you have strong ties to the region or they’re known to consider out-of-state medical students, your chances may be lower at these schools than in-state institutions.
 Also consider if you want to train near family or potential residency networks and what types of locations you would be happiest in.

 - Look into the curriculum and learning environment.
 Not all medical schools teach the same way.
 Some schools run on pass/fail vs. tiered grading, some have early patient contact vs. traditional preclinical/clinical split, and some are run on Problem-Based Learning (PBL), vs. flipped classrooms or lectures.
 You’ll perform better and be happier in an environment that suits your learning style.
 Talk to mentors, current medical students and find information online to figure out what kinds are best for you.